What Is Data Analytics? Data Analytics & Analysis 101

 The process of data analytics

-• Collection: The first step to data analytics is collecting data from relevant sources.
-Analytics platforms help users collect digital data from a host of different sources, often combining various sources together, that you can then use for various analyses and insights.
+• Collection: The first step to data analytics is collecting data from relevant sources. help users collect digital data from a host of different sources, often combining various sources together, that you can then use for various analyses and insights.

 • Tracking: Once you’re set up to collect data, you need to track it over time so you can review trends, patterns, drops, spikes, and analyze the factors that drive those to arrive at valuable insights.
 The more historical data you have in your data analytics database, the more accurate and useful insights you will get.